Chairperson: David Baker, Ph.D.

 A candidate for a baccalaureate degree must meet the following graduation requirements:

-- In all undergraduate colleges and programs, a minimum of 120 credits earned and a cumulative grade point average of 2.000 is required for a Marquette undergraduate degree.
+- In all undergraduate colleges and programs, a minimum of 120 credits earned and a cumulative grade point average (GPA) of 2.000 is required for a Marquette undergraduate degree.
+A minimum GPA of 2.000 is also required in coursework applicable to any declared majors and minors, although some programs may require a higher minimum GPA.

 - Credits required to be completed in residence at Marquette: